kubernetes/enhancements/keps/sig-network/1669-proxy-terminating-endpoints/README.md

 kube-proxy unit tests:

 * Unit tests will validate the correct behavior when there are only local terminating endpoints.
-* Unit tests will validate the new change in behavior only applies for Services with ExternalTrafficPolicy=Local via nodeports/loadbalancerIPs/externalIPs.
+* Unit tests will validate the changein behavior against the matrix of possible Service configurations using both internalTrafficPolicy and externalTrafficPolicy.
-* Existing unit tests will validate that terminating endpoints are only used when there are no ready endpoints AND externalTrafficPolicy=Local, otherwise ready && !terminating endpoints are used.
+* Existing unit tests will validate that terminating endpoints are only used when there are no ready endpoints, otherwise ready && !terminating endpoints are used.
 * Unit tests will validate health check node port succeeds only when there are ready && !terminating endpoints.

 #### E2E Tests

-E2E tests will be added to validate that no traffic is dropped during a rolling update for a Service with ExternalTrafficPolicy=Local.
+E2E tests will be added to validate that no traffic is dropped during a rolling update for a Service.
+E2E tests should cover all permutations of externalTrafficPolicy and internalTrafficPolicy.

 All existing E2E tests for Services should continue to pass.